rebelsky/mp-blockchains-maven/README.md

 # mp-blockchains-maven

-An exploration of blockchains in Java.
+Sam's version of an MP in which we explore blockchains in Java.

 Authors

-* Your name here.
-* Your name here.
-* Samuel A. Rebelsky (starter code)
+* Samuel A. Rebelsky

 Acknowledgements

 * _Forthcoming_.

-This code may be found at <https://github.com/USERNAME/mp-blockchains-maven>.
+This code may be found at <https://github.com/rebelsky/mp-blockchains-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-blockchinas-maven>.